 What Triggers Binge Eating?

 After an episode of binge eating, sufferers may experience binge eating disorder symptoms including guilt, shame, or depression.
-This can cause a vicious cycle that leads to further episodes of binging.
+This can cause a vicious cycle that leads to further episodes of bingeing.
 The feelings of guilt often cause people to hide the behavior, making it hard to detect or properly diagnose.

 Weight fluctuations are a typical symptom of binge eating disorder, since binge eaters may diet to make up for the binge episodes.
-Weight-loss attempts are not likely to be successful until the binging behavior is controlled.
+Weight-loss attempts are not likely to be successful until the bingeing behavior is controlled.
 Weight gain may also occur as a result of binge eating.

 Anorexia nervosa is a condition characterized by an abnormal fear of gaining weight, driving people to starve themselves and become dangerously thin.
 It is more common in females but does occur in males as well.
 Sometimes a life change or traumatic event may be associated with the development of the illness, or even a desire to excel in sports.
 Anorexia poses serious health risks but can be successfully treated.